UniversalDataTool/udt-format/interfaces/image_segmentation.md

 # Image Segmentation

 `image_segmentation` is for training an AI to to determine an area or outline within an image and potentially classify the identified area.
 Typically classifications come from an existing set of possible answers.
-For building a set of classifications, see the [set_builder](#set-builder) interface.

 ## Schema